Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 JMGA Ski and Snowboard Guide Stage II

-, Mountaineering Guide Stage II
+, Mountain Guide Stage II

-CIRCLE GAME guide service |Shohei Sasaki
+CIRCLE GAME guide service | Shohei Sasaki

-high season layering
+High season layering

 Outer layer: klattermusen | Brage 2.0 Jacket +Brage 2.0 Salopette